lumarel/knowledgebase/docs/kubernetes/rockylinux_awx.md

-# Ansible AWX on a Single node Kubernetes cluster on Rocky Linux 8
+# Ansible AWX on a Single node Kubernetes cluster on Rocky Linux

-!!! note
-    This guide also applies to Rocky Linux 9

 ## Deploy VM

-- Deploy Rocky Linux 8 ISO with 4 cores, 12Gi of memory, 50Gi of storage
+- Deploy Rocky Linux ISO with 4 cores, 12Gi of memory, 50Gi of storage
 - Configure an A record for the machine and a CNAME record for AWX on your DNS server
 - On install configure the fqdn as hostname and given static IP address
 - Also configure the NTP server in Anaconda